yunbinmo/tp/docs/UserGuide.md

 Format: `sort -a SORT_OPTION`
 * To sort in ascending order, replace SORT_OPTION with `a`
 * To sort in descending order, replace SORT_OPTION with `d`

+:information_source:The sort operation will be performed on the appointment list being displayed at that point of time.
+To sort the whole appointment list, issue a `list -a` command to list all the appointment first.

 ## <a id="others"></a>3.6.
 Others